 DUMUZI - The Sumerian god of fertility and shepherds who was husband to the goddess Inanna and brother of Geshtinanna.
 He takes Inanna's place in the underworld after she is trapped and killed there by Ereshkigal and Geshtinanna then offers to take his place.
 He remains in the underworld for half the year and Geshtinanna the other half, thus explaining the cycle of the seasons.

-ELLIL - The Babylonian god of the wind and storms and, early on, the King of the Gods before he is replaced by Marduk.
+ELLIL - The Babylonian name of Enlil, god of the wind and storms and the King of the Gods before he is replaced by Marduk.

 EMESH - The Sumerian god of summer and personification of summer.
 He created the trees and fertile fields and was the brother of Enten, the god of winter.
 Emesh was depicted as a farmer.